sendbird/sendbird-javascript-samples/uikit-samples/README.md

 You can see a basic format for customizing in this sample.

-> note: Imported as different name to origine
+> Note: Imported as different name to origin
 ```js
 import {
   Channel as SBConversation,